candiepih/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * Prototype: `listint_t *insert_node(listint_t **head, int number);`
 * Return: the address of the new node, or `NULL` if it failed

-Here is a sketch of the task handling
+Here is a sketch of how handling of the task works
 ![sketch2](https://user-images.githubusercontent.com/44834632/116280443-57cbc280-a791-11eb-851c-f4cf85fe4255.png)